 Picking the Right Air Conditioner Unit For House

-If your air conditioner is approaching the end of its cycle or if your energy bills are soaring, it could be time to buy an entirely new AC system.
-But how do you choose the right one?
+If your air conditioner is approaching the end of its cycle or if your energy bills are soaring, it might be time to buy a new AC system.
+What are the best ways to choose the best one?

-Air conditioners are measured by the number of BTUs they are able to remove from the air every hour.
-This is the first thing you need to take a look at.
+The size of an air conditioner is determined by the number of BTUs it is able to remove per hour from the air.
+This is the first thing to take a look at.

 Window units

 Window units use between 500 and 1,400 watts to cool your home.
-This is considerably smaller than central air systems which use upwards of 3,500 watts to run.
+This is less than central air cooling systems, which can use up to 3,500 watts.

 A window air conditioner has the benefit of being easy to move from room to room.
-This is particularly beneficial in homes with limited storage space.
-These units are simple to operate, and don’t require any expert installation or maintenance.
-However, they tend to wear out fast and could be costly to replace.
+This is particularly useful for homes with limited storage space.
+These units are easy to use and do not require professional installation or maintenance.
+However, they can wear out quickly and can be costly to replace.
 You’ll also have to pay for HVAC maintenance in Gainesville.
-They are not as efficient in energy usage as a ductless unit.
+They are not as efficient as a ductless unit.

-If you are seeking a more efficient air conditioning unit, consider a Mitsubishi mini-split.
-They are not only more energy-efficient than traditional ductless units, but they can also be utilized as heating units during the winter.
-This will let you to get the most out of your air conditioning system in Florida and also reduce your heating costs.
+If you are looking for a more energy-efficient air conditioning unit, you should consider a Mitsubishi mini-split.
+They are not just more efficient than conventional ductless units but they also function as heating units during winter months.
+This will let you to get the most out of your air conditioning system in Florida, and save money on heating bills.

 Wall units

-Consider installing an indoor unit if want a more permanent cooling option than windows air conditioning systems.
-They are similar to central AC systems however they are more energy efficient since they only allow one room to be cooled at a time.
-They come with internal thermometers that shut off the unit when the room reaches a specific temperature, which helps to save energy.
-These models are less disruptive than central air systems because they do not require ducts or vents to be installed in your home.
+Consider installing a wall unit if you want a more permanent cooling solution than an air conditioning unit for windows.
+They function as an central AC system but are more energy efficient because they are focused on one room at a time.
+They have internal thermometers that shut off the unit once the room reaches a specific temperature, which helps to save energy.
+They are also less invasive than central air systems since they don’t require the installation of ducts or vents to your home’s walls.

-If you are looking for a through the wall unit, select one that has a BTU rating that is suitable for the space you have.
-BTU refers to British Thermal Unit and it is a measure of how much energy the unit consumes to cool your space.
-Abt offers a wide range of ENERGY STAR certified models that can save you money on your energy costs.
+When shopping for a through-the-wall unit, you should look for a model that has the right BTU level that is appropriate for your space.
+BTU is a shorthand for British Thermal Unit and it is a measure of how much energy the unit consumes to cool your space.
+Abt offers a broad range of energy STAR rated models that will help you save money on your energy costs.

-A wall-mounted air conditioner is extremely cost-effective in these circumstances, but it does have its disadvantages.
-The biggest drawback is that it can’t allow the whole house to be cooled efficiently.
-The air is distributed in a circular pattern starting with the room nearest the unit and moving outwards.
-This results in a less uniform temperature across the entire house as is the case using central AC system.
+A wall-mounted air conditioner is very cost effective in these instances, but it does have its disadvantages.
+The main drawback is that it does not effectively cool the entire home efficiently.
+The air is distributed in a circular pattern, starting with the room nearest the unit and working outwards.
+This results in a less uniform temperature throughout the home than a central AC system.

 A wall air conditioner must be maintained in order to function at its highest level.
-If it is maintained properly can last up to 10 years.
-You can extend the longevity of your air conditioning unit by making sure it is maintained regularly before the summer season arrives.
-A professional can check the unit and replace the air filter.
-They can also clean the evaporator coil and check the refrigerant level.
+A unit that is properly maintained can last for 10 years.
+You can extend the life of your air conditioning unit by making sure it is maintained regularly before summer arrives.
+A professional can inspect the unit and replace the air filter.
+They can also clean the evaporator coiled and test the refrigerant level.

 Split systems

-Split system units are just one of the many kinds of HVAC systems that are available for home installation.
-They separate the unit into indoor and outdoor units, in contrast to packaged units and window air conditioners which contain the whole HVAC unit in one unit.
-The indoor and outdoor units can be connected using refrigerant pipes as well as control wiring.
+There are several types of HVAC systems that can be installed at home and include split system units.
+These systems separate the HVAC unit into indoor units and outdoor units.
+This differs from packaged units and window AC units that contain the entire HVAC unit in one package.
+The indoor and outdoor units can be connected using refrigerant pipes and control wiring.

-This system is ideal for cooling large areas of your home.
+This system is perfect to cool large areas of the home.
 The indoor air handlers can be installed on walls in rooms that have no ceiling space.
-The indoor air handlers draw in air from the room through an evaporator coil.
-It cools the air before returning it back to the room.
-The refrigerant in the air handlers transforms from a liquid to a gas, which cools the evaporator coil and the room.
+The indoor air handlers suck in air from the room via an evaporator coil that cools the air before returning it back to the room.
+The refrigerant contained in the air handlers changes form from a liquid to a gas that cools the evaporator and the room.

-The mini split ductless is a popular alternative to central split systems, as it does not require ductwork.
-This system allows you to connect multiple air handlers to your home, allowing you to control each room’s temperature individually.
-This is ideal for homes that recently been renovated or that are unable to accommodate ductwork.
-It can also save you money on contractor costs and energy bills.
+The ductless mini split is an alternative to central split systems, because it doesn’t require ductwork.
+This system lets you to connect multiple air handlers in your home and manage the temperature of each room individually.
+This system is ideal for homes that recently been renovated or that are unable to accommodate ductwork.
+It also can save you money on the cost of contractors and energy bills.

-Mini-splits with ductless technology have grown in popularity due to their high efficiency and ductless design which eliminates air leaks that can increase the cost of energy.
-These systems can be hooked with a thermometer that is smart, which allows you to set and maintain specific temperature levels throughout your home.
+Due to their high efficiency, mini-splits made of ductless are becoming more well-known.
+This is due to the fact that they are able to eliminate air leaks which can increase energy consumption.
+These systems can be hooked with a smart thermometer, which allows you to set and maintain temperature levels throughout your home.

-Another benefit of a duplex system is the possibility to connect it to a gas furnace.
-This allows you to cool your home during summer and warm it in winter, thereby reducing the cost of energy.
+Another benefit of a duplex system is the capability to connect it to a gas furnace.
+This allows you to cool your home during the summer and heat it up in the winter, which reduces the energy cost.

 Mini-splits

-Mini splits are equipped with a compressor unit outside and an indoor air-handling unit.
-They are connected via refrigerant lines.
-The unit pumps cool indoor air into your home.
-The evaporator coil then heats the air to warm up the space.
-The heated air is transported back to the outdoor unit, where the heat energy is released into the surroundings.
+Mini splits are equipped with a compressor unit outside and an indoor air handling unit.
+They are connected by refrigerant pipes.
+The unit pumps cooled indoor air into your home.
+The evaporator coil heats the air to warm up the space.
+The heated air is then transported back to the outdoor unit, from where the heat energy is released into the surrounding environment.

-In contrast to window and through-the-wall units, which rely on fossil fuels that pollute the environment mini-split systems utilize electricity to circulate controlled air.
-They also use less energy than traditional centralized HVAC systems which is why they can help cut your energy bills.
-Many models also have SEER ratings that are higher than the federal standards.
-Gree’s mini-splits have SEER ratings as high as 25.
+In contrast to window and through-the-wall units, which use fossil fuels and pollute the environment mini-split systems make use of electricity to circulate controlled air.
+They consume less energy than centralized HVAC systems and can therefore aid in reducing your utility bills.
+Many models also have SEER ratings above the federal requirements.
+Gree’s mini-splits for instance, has SEER ratings of up to 25.

-While most homeowners install ductless AC as a cooling supplementary system, these versatile HVAC systems can also be used to heat spaces in winter.
-A professional can suggest the ideal model for your home, which can be integrated with the existing ductwork.
+While the majority of homeowners install ductless AC as a supplemental cooling system, these versatile HVAC systems can also be used to heat spaces in winter.
+A professional can recommend the right model for your home that integrates with your existing ductwork.

-The number of indoor handlers determines the heat-generating capacity of a system.
-This can be different between multi-zone and single-zone systems.
-Each indoor air handler comes with a blower, an evaporator and an air-filter which can be set to either cool or warm air.
-With an electronic remote control, you can alter the temperature.
+The number of indoor handlers determines the heating capacity of the system.
+This can differ between single-zone and multi-zone systems.
+Each of the indoor air handlers has a blower fan, an evaporator coil, and an air filter, which can be adjusted to cool or warm air.
+With a remote control, you can adjust the temperature.

-These systems are non-ductless and can be put in in areas that cannot be adequately cooling by central HVAC systems or areas that have little ducting, like basements or attics.
-A zoned mini split system can also save energy, as it doesn’t need to send the conditioned air to rooms that aren’t utilized.
+Because they are ductless, these systems can be placed in rooms that cannot be adequately cooled by a central HVAC system, or for spaces that have limited ducting, such as attics and basements.
+A mini split zoned system can also save energy, since it doesn’t have to send the conditioned air to rooms that aren’t utilized.

 Explore More